jeremyfix/reveal_pandoc_slides/README.md

 All the things that are compiled are place in the `build` directory.
 You can serve this somewhere and open locally with firefox the generated page.

+## Exporting in PDF

+Using the built-in pdf export does not work very well.
+Instead :

+	npm install -g puppeteer --unsafe-perm=true
+	npm install -g decktape

+And then use `decktape`.
+See the [project page](https://github.com/astefanutti/decktape)

 ## References

 This project was intially motivated by [this post](http://bloch.ece.gatech.edu/2020/02/15/workflow.html) of M. Bloch.